ropensci/tsbox/README.md

 ### License

-*tsbox* is free and open source,licensed under GPL-3.
+*tsbox* is free and open source, licensed under GPL-3.